 Hallettsville is a very small city located in the state of Texas.
 With a population of 2,592 people and two constituent neighborhoods, Hallettsville is the 546th largest community in Texas.

-The per capita income in Hallettsville in 2010 was $18,158, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $72,632 for a family of four.
+The per capita income in Hallettsville in 2010 was $22,064, which is middle income relative to Texas and the nation.
+This equates to an annual income of $88,256 for a family of four.
 However, Hallettsville contains both very wealthy and poor people as well.

 The most common language spoken in Hallettsville is English.
 Other important languages spoken here include Spanish and Slavic languages.